WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

 ## Lab 3.1 Setup your IVR flow to POST JDS events

 ???+ webex "Instructions"
     1. In the WX1JDSLabFlow, add a Set Variable node after the "Refund" node.
-Change the name of the node to Refund_Request, select the variable Customer_Resolution and set the value to "Refund".
+Change the name of the node to **Refund_Request**, select the variable **Customer_Resolution** and set the value to `Refund`.

         ???+ info "Refund Request Node IMG"
             <figure markdown>
             ![Refund Request 70](./assets/Refund.png)
             </figure>

     2. Add another "Set Variable" node after the "Replacement" node.
-Change the name of the node to Replacement_Request, select the variable Customer_Resolution and set the value to "Replacement".
+Change the name of the node to **Replacement_Request**, select the variable **Customer_Resolution** and set the value to `Replacement`.

         ???+ info "Replacement Request Node IMG"
             <figure markdown>